Bushra-Aljufairy/Bushra-Aljufairy/README.md

 ### Hi there 👋
+-🌱 I’m a physicist and Data Analytics

+-🔭 I’m currently working on saving the planet

+-🌱 I’m currently learning python

 <!--
 **Bushra-Aljufairy/Bushra-Aljufairy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.